GFW-knocker/gfw_resist_http_proxy/README.md

 -so gfw prober alwayse see nginx and cannot talk to xray directly

--so if all other things ok (dynamic-page website, serve on port 80, other ports closed,...) it classifiy you as a legitimate web-server
+-if all other things ok (dynamic-page website, serve on port 80, other ports closed,...) the prober classifiy you as a legitimate web-server